-- (1) The Court may, on the application of the adopter or of the adopted person, amend an adoption order by the correction of any error in the particulars contained therein, and may - (a) if satisfied on the application of the adopter or of the adopted person that within one year beginning with the date of the order any new name has been given to the adopted person (whether in baptism or otherwise), or taken by the adopted person, either in lieu of or in addition to a name specified in the particulars required to be entered in the Adopted Children Register in pursuance of the order, amend the order by substituting or adding that name in those particulars, as the case may require; - (b) if satisfied on the application of any person concerned that a direction for the marking of an entry in the Registers of Births or the Adopted Children Register included in the order in pursuance of Article 25(4) or (5) was wrongly so included, revoke that direction.

-- (2) Where an adoption order is amended or a direction revoked under paragraph (1), the Judicial Greffier shall cause the amendment to be communicated to the Superintendent Registrar, who shall - (a) cause the entry in the Adopted Children Register to be amended accordingly; or - (b) cause the marking of the entry in the Registers of Births or the Adopted Children Register to be cancelled. - (3) Where an adoption order has been amended, any certified copy of the relevant entry in the Adopted Children Register which may be issued pursuant to Article 24(3) shall be a copy of the entry as amended, without the reproduction of any note or marking relating to the amendment or of any matter cancelled pursuant thereto; and a copy or extract of an entry in any register, being an entry the marking of which has been cancelled, shall be deemed to be an accurate copy if and only if both the marking and the cancellation are omitted therefrom. - (4) If the Superintendent-Registrar is satisfied - (a) that a Convention adoption, a Convention adoption order or an overseas adoption has ceased to have effect, whether on annulment or otherwise; or - (b) that any entry or mark was erroneously made in pursuance of Article 25(7) in any register mentioned in that paragraph, he or she may cause such alterations to be made in that register as he or she considers are required in consequence of the cesser or to correct the error; and where an entry in the register is amended in pursuance of this paragraph, any copy or extract of the entry shall be deemed to be accurate if and only if it shows the entry as amended but without indicating that it has been amended.73
+- (1) The Court may, on the application of the adopter or of the adopted person, amend an adoption order by the correction of any error in the particulars contained therein, and may - (a) if satisfied on the application of the adopter or of the adopted person that within one year beginning with the date of the order any new name has been given to the adopted person (whether in baptism or otherwise), or taken by the adopted person, either in lieu of or in addition to a name specified in the particulars required to be entered in the Adopted Children Register in pursuance of the order, amend the order by substituting or adding that name in those particulars, as the case may require; - (b) if satisfied on the application of any person concerned that a direction for the marking of an entry in the Registers of Births or the Adopted Children Register included in the order in pursuance of Article 25(4) or (5) was wrongly so included, revoke that direction. - (2) Where an adoption order is amended or a direction revoked under paragraph (1), the Judicial Greffier shall cause the amendment to be communicated to the Superintendent Registrar, who shall - (a) cause the entry in the Adopted Children Register to be amended accordingly; or - (b) cause the marking of the entry in the Registers of Births or the Adopted Children Register to be cancelled. - (3) Where an adoption order has been amended, any certified copy of the relevant entry in the Adopted Children Register which may be issued pursuant to Article 24(3) shall be a copy of the entry as amended, without the reproduction of any note or marking relating to the amendment or of any matter cancelled pursuant thereto; and a copy or extract of an entry in any register, being an entry the marking of which has been cancelled, shall be deemed to be an accurate copy if and only if both the marking and the cancellation are omitted therefrom. - (4) If the Superintendent-Registrar is satisfied - he or she may cause such alterations to be made in that register as he or she considers are required in consequence of the cesser or to correct the error; and where an entry in the register is amended in pursuance of this paragraph, any copy or extract of the entry shall be deemed to be accurate if and only if it shows the entry as amended but without indicating that it has been amended.